 - Strength of high school curriculum

-- Essay (500 words or less), typed: describes why you would like to participate in the MAcc 3+1 program.
-In your essay, please also address and provide examples of how you:
+- Essay (500 words or less, typed) describing why you would like to participate in the MAcc 3+1 program.
+Please also address and provide examples of how you:

 - Handle frustration and obstacles